 Ski Level Two Certification

 The Ski Level Two Certification is aimed at instructors wanting to progress within the snowsports industry to teaching students from wedge-parallel turns to advanced parallel turns.
-The minimum requirement to sit the Level Two Certification is Ski Level One, or equivalent foreign qualification.
+The minimum requirement to sit the Ski Level Two Certification is Ski Level One Certification, or equivalent foreign qualification.
 A Level Two Ski Instructor is certified to teach up to advanced parallel turns.

 Length: 7 days (over an 8 day period with a day off on day 6)

 Certification resource: The NZSIA Ski Instructor’s Manual is required reading for this course.

-** Before you take the Ski Level Two you must complete The Level Two E-Learning course, based on information in the 2017 Ski Instructors Manual.
-You can access the Ski E-Learning system through your member profile.
+** Before you take the Ski Level Two Certification you must complete The Level Two eLearning course, based on information in the 2017 Ski Instructors Manual.
+You can access the Ski eLearning system through your member profile.
 Look at the course outline for further information. **

 This course includes teaching progressions from wedge-parallel turns to advanced-parallel turns with a pole touch, the teaching model and learning process, class handling and safety, skier analysis, technical information and fundamental skill demonstrations – all relative to wedge-parallel turns through to advanced-parallel turns.

-Candidates’ ability to analyse skiers and plan a lesson is formally assessed in three segments from video clips followed by a discussion with two Examiners.
+Candidates’ ability to analyse skiers and plan a lesson is formally assessed in two segments from video clips followed by a discussion with two Examiners.
 Candidates’ teaching is assessed on the final day during an approximately 40-minute long teaching presentation to other members of their group.

 Candidates should ski at an advanced level, which is a strong skier making dynamic medium radius parallel turns and basic short turns on all groomed terrain.
-The skier is able to ski most off piste terrain at a ski area with speed and confidence using short, medium and long radius turns.
-Personal skiing will be improved throughout the course both on and off piste, and free skiing elements will be used as part of skill development.
-Candidates’ skiing will be formally assessed within the last two days.
-Candidates’ fundamental skill demonstrations will be improved throughout the course and formally assessed within the last two days.
+The skier is able to ski most off-piste terrain at a ski area with speed and confidence using short, medium and long radius turns.
+Personal skiing will be improved throughout the course both on and off-piste, and freeski elements will be used as part of skill development.
+Candidates’ skiing will be formally assessed within the last 2 days.
+Candidates’ fundamental skill demonstrations will be improved throughout the course and formally assessed within the last 2 days.

-Click here for Level Two analysis training videos.
+Click here for Ski Level Two analysis training videos.